to help you

 Who facilitates the program?

-Davina Stanley founded and facilitates this program.
+Davina Stanley founded and facilitates this program with occasional support from her team.

 Davina learned the foundations of her craft at McKinsey & Company, and has been helping technical experts to communicate clearly for more than 20 years.